clarity-h2020/csis-technical-validation/README.md

 ![image](https://user-images.githubusercontent.com/1788226/89428629-e6e50600-d73c-11ea-8e1a-01bb83b60947.png)

-The [monitoring service](https://health-check.clarity.cismet.de/) itself is again monitored by a [cypress.io](https://www.cypress.io/)-based [test specification](https://github.com/clarity-h2020/csis-technical-validation/tree/health-check-cypress) that is executed on [Jenkins CI](https://ci.cismet.de/view/CLARITY/).
+The [monitoring service](https://health-check.clarity.cismet.de/) is deployed as docker container on a dedicated machine.
+It is itself again monitored by a [cypress.io](https://www.cypress.io/)-based [test specification](https://github.com/clarity-h2020/csis-technical-validation/tree/health-check-cypress) that is executed on [Jenkins CI](https://ci.cismet.de/view/CLARITY/).
 A [new issue](https://github.com/clarity-h2020/csis-technical-validation/issues?q=is%3Aissue+is%3Aopen+label%3ACI) is posted in repository [csis-technical-validation](https://github.com/clarity-h2020/csis-technical-validation/) when one of the monitored services fails.

 ## Unit tests